abnatal/botobot/api/README.md

 This projects contains three sample services (Stock Prices, Weather and Static Texts).

-New services must be implemented in this project as a new API resource.
+New services must be implemented here, as new API resources.

 ## Project structure
 ```